Home > Syringe services

 Washington State Project to Prevent Prescription Drug/Opioid Overdose grant

 In 2016, Grays Harbor County Public Health & Social Services Department became a partner in a statewide grant to prevent opioid overdose.
-Funds for this grant come from the federal government.
+Funds for this grant come from the federal government and are distributed by University of Washington’s Alcohol and Drug Abuse Institute.
 These federal grant funds pay for:

 • naloxone overdose rescue kits.